HalkowichJasperSA/labs/datatypes/README.md

 ```
 help50 make datatypes
 ```

 at the command line for additional hints.

-Remember each time you correct an error you must compile your code again to execute the most recent version of your program.
+Remember, each time you correct an error you must compile your code again to execute the most recent version of your program.

-Finally **execute** your program with:
+Finally, **execute** your program with:

 ```
 ./datatypes